Warped geometries of Segre-Veronese manifolds: Sectional curvature

 \section{Sectional curvature}

-Formulae for the sectional curvature of a manifold are useful in many situations, for example when approximating or compressing data that lives on said manifold~\cite{JVVV2024,Diepeveen23,Zimmermann20}, or to ensure uniqueness of the Fr\'echet mean~\cite{Karcher1977,Kendall1990,Afsari2011}, as required in the experiment from \cref{sec_applications}.
+Formulae for the sectional curvature of a manifold are useful in many situations, for example when approximating or compressing data that live in said manifold~\cite{JVVV2024,Diepeveen23,Zimmermann20}, or to ensure uniqueness of the Fr\'echet mean~\cite{Karcher1977,Kendall1990,Afsari2011}, as required in the experiment from \cref{sec_applications}.
 We compute these curvatures here for the $\alpha$-warped Segre--Veronese manifolds.